 What gives colour

-- transmission.
+transmission.
 If the incoming light energy is much lower or much higher than that required for the electrons comprising an object to vibrate, then the light source will pass through the material unchanged.
-This way matter will look transparent to the human eye, for instance glass.
+This way matter will look transparent to the human eye, such as in the case of glass.

-- refraction.
-If the energy of the incoming light is the same as the vibration frequency of the electrons in the material, the light is able to go deep into the material, and causes small vibrations in the electrons.
+refraction.
+If the energy of the incoming light is the same as the vibration frequency of the electrons in the material, light is able to go deep into the material, and causes small vibrations in the electrons.
 The vibrations are then passed on from atom to atom, each vibrating at the same frequency as the incoming light source.
-This makes light inside the material look bent.
+This makes the light inside the material look bent.
 Example: a straw in a glass of water.
-The part under water will look bent.

 Light and matter